coreos/docs/os/registry-authentication.md

 ## Using a Quay robot for registry auth

 The recommended way to authenticate container manager software with [quay.io][quay-site] is via a [Quay Robot][quay-robot].
-The robot account acts as an authentication token wth some nice features, including:
+The robot account acts as an authentication token with some nice features, including:

 * Readymade repository authentication configuration files
 * Credentials are limited to specific repositories